Zymbit-Docs/docs/content/bootware/troubleshooting/error-codes/index.md

 -----

-Bootware® error codes are displayed on the screen (HDMI console is all that is visible until booted) and are logged in `/boot/zboot.log`.
+Bootware error codes are displayed on the screen (HDMI console is all that is visible until booted) and are logged in `/boot/zboot.log`.
 The list below includes all the available error codes.

 -----
 ### **zb_config Errors:**